khlaifiabilel/Deep-Super-Resolution-For-Geospatial-Data/README.md

 ### 5. Other Resources

-Check out our 8-bit conversion code. -TBA
+-Check out our 8-bit conversion code. -TBA

-[SpaceNet Utilities](https://github.com/SpaceNetChallenge/utilities) is a recommended toolkit for working with geospatial data and deep learning
+-[SpaceNet Utilities](https://github.com/SpaceNetChallenge/utilities) is a recommended toolkit for working with geospatial data and deep learning

-[Random Forest Super-Resolution](github.com/jshermeyer/RFSR) is a partner repository and also used in the the arXiv paper listed above.
+-[Random Forest Super-Resolution](github.com/jshermeyer/RFSR) is a partner repository and also used in the the arXiv paper listed above.

-Some sample WorldView-3 satellite data can also be found [here.](https://github.com/jshermeyer/RFSR/tree/master/SampleImagery)
+-Some sample WorldView-3 satellite data can also be found [here.](https://github.com/jshermeyer/RFSR/tree/master/SampleImagery)

 ### 6. More Examples